jdersch/PERQemu/PERQemu/Readme.txt

   of the new features are reasonably stable:
   - True Z80 emulation
   - PERQ-1 CIO (new Z80) support: updated to run new Z80 ROMs
-  - Runs on 64-bit Mono/MacOS (no 32-bit WinForms limitation)
+  - 64-bit Mono/MacOS build (no 32-bit WinForms limitation)
   - SDL2 for improved display performance
   - Unified PERQ media storage architecture and file format
   - Dynamic runtime configuration of all PERQ models and features